safrain/gan/README.md

 2.Add GANFilter configuration into your *web.xml*

-**Attention:Exposing this filter may cause serious security problems**
+**Attention:Exposing this filter may cause serious security problems, consider restrict remote address or add an authentication filter**

 	<filter>
 		<filter-name>GAN</filter-name>